 As the year is coming to an end, the question stands: which is the best cryptocurrency for investors?
 While we can’t predict how the market will perform, we have selected the top three cryptocurrencies among all cryptocurrency that we believe will be the best investments for 2019.

 We have presented an in-depth guide on choosing the best exchange as well as to purchase cryptocurrency.
 However, it is up to you to decide which service you want to use and the coin you seek to buy.

-While eToro is best suited for people who want to trade cryptocurrency, those who want actually to own the cryptocurrency, should check out the other crypto exchanges.
-We recommend you to set your goals first and choose the best cryptocurrency exchange accordingly.
+While eToro is best suited for people who want to trade cryptocurrency, those who want actually to own the cryptocurrency, should check out the other crypto platforms.
+We recommend you to set your goals first and choose the best cryptocurrency platform accordingly.

 If you like this article, subscribe to our newsletter to receive more cryptocurrency news!

 Bitcoin (BTC) is the first and top cryptocurrencies among all, while Ethereum is the third largest by market capitalization.
 However, many people do not know the key differences between Bitcoin vs Ethereum.
 So, we are here to explain you all this.
 Let’s dive in!